Luca-MP/Coinflow/README.md

 - **Retrofit2**: Type-safe REST client to make it easier to consume RESTful web services
 - **Coil**: Easy, lightweight and modern library to load images
 - **Compose Charts**: Animated & flexible practical charts multiplatform library for jetpack compose
+- **Mockito**: Mocking framework to write tests with a clean and simple API.

 ## 🏁 **Setup**